 Transatlantic Council on Migration Statements

-MPI's Transatlantic Council on Migration releases a Council Statement after each plenary meeting, summarizing key findings and recommendations.
+MPI's Transatlantic Council on Migration releases a Council Statement after each plenary meeting, drawing out key insight and proposing recommendations.
 All Statements are available below, starting with the most recent.

 Rebuilding after Crisis: Embedding Refugee Integration in Migration Management Systems